How do you compress more than a decade into two rounds of drinks? You skip lightly over the negative and dull, order a third.

 Around the corner a life model disrobes.
 Behind them old school friends discuss which of their classmates are now wastemen, and which are hench.
 This must be the place.

-There’s a seat in this bar that’s the perfect place to sit if you’ve ever dreamed of being a private investigator in a film noir classic.
+There’s a seat in Black Rock that’s the perfect place to sit if you’ve ever dreamed of being a private investigator in a film noir classic.
 You can recline in your wicker-weaved chair, or rest your forearms on the cold marble table.

 Making my own salty sea breeze of a whisky – with a touch of peat smoke, chocolate malt and sherry-soaked machair – at Black Rock.